-A crisis can be the ultimate determinant of who is resilient - and who isn't.
 In many industries, the pandemic turned the fundamentals upside down.
-But future-ready companies with digitally enabled capabilities and tools for innovating processes, products and services were prepared.
-Remote and flexible work arrangements, "click and collect," online channels, 24/7 video healthcare, online shopping, home delivery, and automation in all its forms are just some examples of digitalization in action.
+But future-ready companies with their digitally enabled capabilities and tools used to innovate processes, products and services were prepared.
+Remote and flexible work arrangements, "click and collect," online channels, 24/7 video healthcare, online shopping, home delivery and automation in all its forms are just some examples of digitalization in action.

 However, these aren't new concepts or bleeding-edge technologies.
 "Born digital" companies have been doing all these things for many years.
-Now, amid a pandemic, the value of these digitally enabled ways of doing business have been highlighted and, as a result, they're being deployed more broadly.
+And in many cases, they've been laughed at by laggards and established incumbents.
+No one is laughing now, though, amid a pandemic in which the value of these digitally enabled ways of doing business have been highlighted - and, as a result, they are being deployed more broadly.
+The companies already using them were able to embrace the new business realities imposed by the pandemic almost overnight with minimal impact.
+The only challenge they faced, in some cases, was an inability to cope with demand spikes and accelerated growth.